maplecrepe/maplecrepe/README.md

-im mae (she/it), the world's worst butch and "game dev"
+im mae (she/it), the world's worst butch and shitty game dev